Transferring or possessing a short-barreled firearm.

 Seizure and Forfeiture of SBR or SBS greater than 26 inches in length

-If a person possesses an SBS or SBR greater than 26 inches in length and does not have the federal registration, as required, the SBS or SBR is subject to immediate seizure by the police officer.
+If a person possesses an SBS or SBR greater than 26 inches in length and does not have a federal registration, as required, the SBS or SBR is subject to immediate seizure by the police officer.
 If that should happen, a person has 45 days to display the proper registration.
-If the person is prohibited from having the gun for some other reason, the SBS or SBR will not be returned.
-If the 45 day period lapses without production of the federal registration, the SBS or SBR is subject to seizure and forfeiture.
-Forfeiture might be in lieu of or contemporaries with short-barreled shotgun charges.
+If the person is prohibited from having the gun for other reasons, the SBS or SBR will not be returned.
+If the 45-day period lapses without production of the federal registration, the SBS or SBR is subject to seizure and forfeiture.
+Forfeiture might be instead of or contemporaries with short-barreled shotgun charges.

-Those individuals who have had a prior felony or domestic violence conviction might be prohibited from possessing, transporting, selling, or receiving a firearm under Michigan and Federal law.
-If you have a prior felony or domestic assault conviction, consult with an experienced license restoration lawyer before you make a potentially dire mistake.
+Individuals with a prior felony or domestic violence conviction might be prohibited from possessing, transporting, selling, or receiving a firearm under Michigan and Federal law.
+If you have a prior felony or domestic assault conviction, consult an experienced license restoration lawyer before you make a potentially dire mistake.

 Michigan Criminal Defense Attorney